Frequently Asked Questions

 Q: How many pages should my writing sample be?

-A: The writing sample should be 15 - 25 pages long.
-Pages should be single-sided and double-spaced.
+A: The writing sample should be 15 - 25 pages long (double spaced).
 You may submit a paper written for a class, a published article, or a section of an undergraduate honors thesis or other long academic work (in which case please include a cover sheet explaining the larger project and how this excerpt fits into it).
 The writing sample should demonstrate your academic abilities, so the approach should be academic and the subject matter related to your proposed field of study.

-Q: How do I apply for funding for a Ph.D. or M.A. program at Stanford University?
+Q: How do I apply for funding for a Ph.D.program at Stanford University?

-A: Unfortunately, we are not able to offer any financial help to M.A. students in Classics.
-All admitted Ph.D. students are guaranteed funding for 5 academic years, which includes 3 summers.
+A: All admitted Ph.D. students are guaranteed funding for 6 academic years, which includes 5 summers.
 You do not need to apply separately for this funding.

 Q: What is the minimum/average/good score I should aim for with my GRE or TOEFL?

-A: The GRE score is just one element of the entire application and will be considered in relationship to the whole.
+A: The GRE is NOT required for admission.
+Please do not send GRE scores; they will not be reviewed.
 Much more important is an excellent writing sample, strong letters of recommendation, an illuminating and thoughtful personal statement about your academic background, research interests, and plans for graduate school.
-For this reason, we encourage you to achieve good or excellent GRE scores, but do not stipulate any minimum.
 For the TOEFL, however, the University establishes minima of 250 for the computer-based exam, 600 for the paper-based exam and 100 for the Internet-based exam.

 A: The same day as the application deadline.
 On the letter of recommendation page of the online application, it will give you an option to notify your listed recommenders far before you submit your application.